-- 2.45 Generally speaking, the County Council's primary aim is to facilitate new development where possible, provided it is safe, accessible and sustainable.
+- 2.46 Generally speaking, the County Council's primary aim is to facilitate new development where possible, provided it is safe, accessible and sustainable.
 The Transportation Assessment Guidance advises that the highway network should provide capacity that is comparable to the general capacity of the part of the network affected.
-Consequently the County Council, when responding to some planning applications, has indicated a need to adopt a less restrictive approach to a requirement to achieve a 'nil detriment'. - 2.46 Additionally, the County Council has indicated also that there will inevitably be circumstances whereby, even with a comprehensive package of mitigation measures, it may not be possible to fully mitigate future development. - 2.47 The LTP is accompanied by a supplementary document, the Local Transport Plan Investment Protocol, which sets out investment priorities and delivery programmes over the initial 5 year period to 2016.
-Further information on this document is provided below.
+Consequently the County Council, when responding to some planning applications, has indicated a need to adopt a less restrictive approach to a requirement to achieve a 'nil detriment'. - 2.47 Additionally, the County Council has indicated also that there will inevitably be circumstances whereby, even with a comprehensive package of mitigation measures, it may not be possible to fully mitigate future development.